eeyrw/midi-to-hex/README.md

 -d or --download: With this parameter means download hex file to music-box is required.

 --device : Specify the mcu device used in your music-box.
 It only support t85 and t167 by now.
 The t85 will be default if without this parameter.

+-scorelist or l: Specify a list file with midi files path.

 # Great Thanks to:
 ELM-Chan : http://elm-chan.org/works/mxb/report.html